Focus on you

 What is CIP and why do you need it for your HSA?

-The Customer Identification Program (CIP) is a federally mandated process used to verify the identity of individuals when opening a Health Savings Account (HSA) or any other bank account in the United States.
+The Customer Identification Program (CIP) is a federally mandated process used to verify the identity of individuals when opening an HSA or any other bank account in the United States.
 As part of the USA PATRIOT Act, the CIP adds security to your HSA and helps protect your personal information.
 This verification ensures compliance with federal regulations, helps protect against potential fraud and safeguards the overall integrity of your account.

 1.